-Future growth and development is heavily dependent on major transportation linkages such as Highway 13.
+Future growth and development are heavily dependent on major transportation linkages such as Highway 36 and in lesser instances Highways 855 and 872.
 In the case of such major transportation linkages, future planning and development that may affect the integrity of infrastructure shall be planned in consultation with Alberta Transportation.
-Furthermore, any future planning and/or development that would intersect or involve rail lines within the Fringe Area shall require consultation with CP Rail.

-Additionally, any substantive development that would pose any change in normal traffic patterns for the neighbouring Municipality or would incur any infrastructural wear or damage to the neighbouring Municipality's infrastructure shall be consented to by the affected Municipality prior to such substantive development taking place.
-Moreover, any costs borne from repairs to infrastructure that has been damaged due to the neighbouring Municipality's development priorities will be the responsibility of the developing Municipality that damaged said infrastructure.
+Additionally, any substantive development that would pose any change in normal traffic patterns for the neighbouring Municipality or would incur any infrastructural wear or damage to the neighbouring Municipality's infrastructure via the roadways identified above (RR 123 & RR 154) shall be referred to the affected Municipality prior to such substantive development taking place.
+Moreover, to avoid extensive costs borne from repairs to infrastructure that has been damaged due to the neighbouring Municipality's developments, Road Use Agreements naming and protecting both municipalities will be the responsibility of the developer and the host Municipality.